vercel/ai/README.md

 # AI Utils

 AI Utils is **a compact library for building edge-rendered AI-powered streaming text and chat UIs**.
-It takes care of the boilerplate streaming code while not adding any additional abstraction or indirection between you and your AI model provider's SDK--letting you focus on building your next big thing instead of wasting another day messing around with text encoders.

 ## Features

+- SWR-powered React hooks for streaming text responses and building chat and completion UIs
+- First-class support for [LangChain](js.langchain.com/docs) and native OpenAI, Anthropic, and HuggingFace Inference JavaScript SDKs
 - Edge Runtime compatibility
-- First-class support for native OpenAI, Anthropic, and HuggingFace Inference JavaScript SDKs
-- SWR-powered React hooks for fetching and rendering streaming text responses
 - Callbacks for saving completed streaming responses to a database (in the same request)

 ## Installation